rockettheme/docs/Docs/wordpress/themes/g4audacity/theteam.md

 ---
 title: Audacity: Recreating the Demo - The Team Page
 description: Your Guide to Recreating Elements of the Audacity Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/audacity:Audacity
+breadcrumb: /wordpress:WordPress/!themes:Themes/audacity:Audacity

 ---

 Introduction
 -----

-The **The Team** example page demonstrates how you can create a beautiful page with the Audacity template.
+The **The Team** example page demonstrates how you can create a beautiful page with the Audacity theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----